 You can have a truly natural experience at the Rattray Marsh Conservation Area.
 Explore the natural world on raised walking trails.
 Spot the natural wildlife, from bird watching, hiking trails, to taking a stroll up the beautiful Lake Ontario Shoreline.

 This conservation area also is dog friendly, so you can also enjoy the sights and sounds with your best four-legged friend.
 You can check out more details on the Rattray Marsh Conservation Area website.

 9. Port Credit, Mississauga

 Are you interested in history, then you should consider the town of Port Credit.
 Nestled away in viewing distance from Toronto, this small town has its history rooted before the first non-Canadian settlers even set foot in Canada in the 1700s.

 Take a step back in time with Port Credit, how the land was fought over by the local tribes like the Iroquoian and Algonkian.
 How trade soared in the 1720s and dropped with the rising of the French nation and British powers.

 Over 200 years the town of Port Credit has changed many times.
 If you are interested in learning more, you can check out the Port Credit website.

 10. Erindale Park

-The Erindale Park also offers some lovely areas to explore, with on site picnic areas, playground and barbecue stations where you can relax and cook for yourself under the maple trees.
+The Erindale Park also offers some lovely areas to explore, with on-site picnic areas, playgrounds, and barbecue stations where you can relax and cook for yourself under the maple trees.
 The park also gives you the option to canoe, hike, cycle and during winter even do across country skiing with breathtaking winter views.